Shair13/CharityApp/readme.md

 ![User Change Password](images/user_change_password.png)

 You also have access to your donations.
-We would be very grateful if you could mark the parcel as picked up by the courier in our application after the courier has collected it.
+We would be very grateful if you could mark the parcel as "picked up" by the courier in our application after the courier has collected it.
 This will make the whole process more efficient :)

 ![User Donations](images/user_donations.png)

-You can review the details of your donations, even after they have been marked as taken.
+You can review the details of your donations, even after they have been marked as "picked up".

 ![User Donation Details](images/user_donation_details.png)